dks53/robo-advisor/README.md

 --------------------------------

 ```
 In addition to the summary and recommendation, the program will write a csv file containing the historical data of the stock for the last 100 days.
-This csv file will be called "symbol_prices.csv" (for e.g.: MSFT_prices.csv) and can be found within the "data" folder of your repository.
+This csv file will be called "symbol_prices.csv" (for e.g.: DIS_prices.csv) and can be found within the "data" folder of your repository.

 In addition to writing the historical stock prices to a CSV file, your program should also display a line graph of the stock prices over time.
 This graph should automaticlly open on your web browser, and can also be found within the "data" folder of your repository.